ghostbuster91/static-block-issue/README.md

    initialized first before the interface.
    Java loads classes and executes their static initializers in the order they appear in the source code.
    **Java ensures that referenced classes are initialized before they are accessed.**

-3. default method in the interface that messes with static block initialization
+3. Existance of default method in the interface that messes with static block initialization